connor4312/uoftdev-web-bootcamp/readme.md

 This project uses a basic Express web server and a Gulp build environment.
 Note that much of the minification I'd normally put in Gulp has removed -- this is based on [gulp-breakout](https://github.com/connor4312/gulp-breakout).
 No reason to eat 200 mb of disk space for stuff that isn't needed :)

+Not a ton of work was put into the design.
+Sorry.
+If you want to see nice design, check out [this site](http://mcprohosting.com/).

 ### Usage:

  1. cd into the project folder